The expert clarifies the doubts of future mothers.

 But what harm would there be in subjecting all women to this swab?
 Performing it poses no risk (it is not particularly invasive, as the swab is inserted into the first section of the vaginal canal).
 It can also reassure you about the absence of potentially pathogenic agents (which can trigger infections).
 What do you think?

-The sore point is precisely the fact that in many cases, the swab test helps to identify microorganisms, at least one of the two types of Ureaplasma, even if there is no infection, therefore even if they have not taken over the others, just because they belong to the vaginal bacterial flora.
+The sore point is precisely the fact that in many cases, the swab test helps to identify microorganisms, at least one of the two types of Mycoplasma/Ureaplasma, even if there is no infection, therefore even if they have not taken over the others, just because they belong to the vaginal bacterial flora.
 But the moment I find, for example, Ureaplasma urealyticum, I also have to treat it.
 The “good clinical practice” criteria obligate me to do so, requiring treatment for anything that could cause harm.

 This is valid, therefore, even if the risk is only potential.